 Why subscribe?

-I’m the author of the Lambda Literary Award nominated memoir A Certain Loneliness which explores the intersections of disability, queerness, and desire.
-My writings have been published in The New York Times, The Sun, Orion, and The Paris Review.
-In 2024 the University of Georgia Press is publishing my next book—My Withered Legs and Other Essays.
+I’m the author of the Lambda Literary Award winning My Withered Legs and Other Essays and the Lambda Literary Award finalist memoir A Certain Loneliness as well as two novels—The River’s Memory and The Sacrifice Zone: An Environmental Thriller.
+My writings have been published by The New York Times, The Sun, Orion, Uncharted, Narratively, The Millions, and The Paris Review.

 Donate Subscriptions